wu-lee/rushkoff-archive/docs/_articles/media-it-s-the-real-thing.md

 the media, having nothing better to do, keeps chew- tional political debate and decisions have been ab tions for NPQ.

 ing on the same predigested matter.
 There's so much sorbed by the ever-expanding forums of call-in radio time to fill on so many stations, and only a few real and late-night variety shows.
 Today's most media stories to tell.
 This is a simplistic view of media only savvy politicians announce their candidacies on shared by philosophers who grew up before televi- Larry King, and explain their positions on Rush sion.
 They view media and even technology, for Limbaugh or, better yet, primetime “infomercials.”

+INSTEAD OF THE HALLOWED STACKS OF THE

+4